What nationalities need a visa to study in the UK?

 Where can I apply for a student visa?

 You must apply in your own country.
 You apply at your nearest UK visa application centre.
-Visit the UK Border Agency website to find out more.
+Visit the Home Office website to find out more.

 How long will it take to get a student visa?

 That depends on the country you are applying in.
 Some countries are quick, in others it can take a long time.
 Expect it to take longer between July and September when most students apply.
-Check with your local visa application centre.
+Check the Home Office website for average processing times for your country.

 Will my English Language level be tested for my acceptance to CCSS?

 Our admissions policy states that our students must have a specific level of English to be able to cope with the demands of the course.
-The UK Border Agency also expects CCSS to demonstrate the student’s level of English for their visa application before we issue a Confirmation of Acceptance for Studies.
+The Home Office also expects CCSS to demonstrate the student’s level of English for their visa application before we issue a Confirmation of Acceptance for Studies.
 This can be done a number of ways, please contact our admissions team for details.

 Should I use an agent to get a visa?